 “As a man in his last breath drops all he is carrying, each breath is a little death that can set us free.” -Mark Nepo, The Book of Awakening

-TODAY marks the 40th day since I first tested Covid-19 positive.
-At age 67 I had always been the picture of good health — never spending even one day in the hospital, until catching Covid from a close friend, due to her workplace not following distancing protocol last December.
+February 1, 2021 marked the 40th day since I first tested Covid-19 positive.
+At age 67, I had always been the picture of good health — never spending even one day in the hospital, until catching Covid from a close friend, due to her workplace not following distancing protocol last December.

 For example, I have needed oxygen to maintain somewhere-near normal functioning breathing.
 Even with the oxygen, taking a short walk to the bathroom or kitchen sends my heart racing and results in shortness of breath.